benlagreca02/dotfiles/README.md

 - [ ] Figure out how to *really* use Rofi
 - [ ] Make rofi not blurry
 - [ ] Make discord not blurry by default (weird aliases?)
-- [ ] screen rotation in tablet mode potentially?
 - [ ] Make waybar power button actually do something
 - [ ] Add bluetooth button in waybar
 - [ ] add gammastep button to waybar (manual toggle for night shift))
 - [ ] Learn how to backup system (pacakges and system, not just dotfiles)
+- [ ] Default package install script of some kind (gammastep, Hyprland, waybar etc, things my rice needs)

+#### silly functionaly
+These aren't nearly as important, and aren't strictly necessary

+- [ ] screen rotation in tablet mode potentially?
 - [ ] document keybindings for everything better
+- [ ] rice vim airline bar to have more info I care about
 - [ ] Make some kind of a "print current keybind options" keybind?
-- [ ] Default package install script of some kind (gammastep, Hyprland, waybar etc, things my rice needs)
 - [ ] Make a "go to hyprland config folder" alias of some kind?

+#### done
 - [x] Consider looking into Dmenu or simmilar for app launching (Using ROFI)
 - [x] Get dunst or some other notificaiton daemon confirmed working (CRITICAL FOR DISCORD TO NOT CRASH)
 - [x] Make hyprlock actually lock on close and time out of inactivity